 For good course design, it is important to combine elements that appeal to each learning style to ensure that your learners will successfully engage with the content.
 Thankfully, incorporating learning styles into your Moodle courses is so easily accomplished that it can become a seamless part of your pedagogical approach.
 The variety of activity types, quiz question offerings, and the flexibility inherent in Moodle together contribute to a rich and multi-layered instructional platform that allows educators to build courses that reach a wide variety of learners.

-Stay tuned for next week’s post!
-We will dive into gamification, a learning strategy that appeals to all styles of learners.
+Bonus: Looking for another eLearning style?
+Check out this blog post on gamification, a learning strategy that appeals to all styles of learners.